iNewLegend/livechat/README.md

-Project from Oct 9, 2008
+Sketch Project from Oct 9, 2008

 Click on the image to see the preview: